TritonDataCenter/rfd/rfd/0184/README.md

 allocation fails, the bhyve process exits.

-Given dynamic machine assignments, we MAY wish to have newly-created VMs first allocate reservoir space before launching with reservoir.
-If we do that, then if allocation fails we can either error out or proceed without reservoir use.
-Even if we succeed, there is a chance of a concurrent VM boot racing us to boot.
-In such race cases, one may get the reservoir and one may not, in which case both may continue.
+Given dynamic machine assignments, we MAY wish to have newly-created VMs first check reservoir space before launching with reservoir.
+If we do that, then if the check fails we can either error out or proceed without reservoir use.
+Even if we succeed in the check, there is a chance of a concurrent VM boot racing us to boot (see below).
+In such race cases, one may get the reservoir and one may not, in which case both may continue, or one may fail if both think reservoir is available to them.

 ### HAZARD: Triton BHYVE VM Creation And Assignment